 Cardiocrinum cathayanum is from China, described by E. H. Wilson in 1925.
 Photographs by Pontus Wallstén, who comments "I find that C. yunnanense tends to have bronze or purplish leaves on emergence, which eventually turn a nice lime green, while C. cathayanum mainly tends to be lime green already on emergence".
 Compare the bulb image with that of Cardiocrinum giganteum var. yunnanense below.

 The photos below show phases in the life of the species photographed in the garden of Jim McKenney.
 The plant shown first bloomed in July, 2000, and is now about to bloom again in 2004.
 The first photo is of the foliage as it appears in early spring.
 Freezes are still common when this foliage starts to grow, but so far cold damage has not been observed here.
 Plants not vigorous enough to bloom remain at this stage all season, resembling skunk cabbage.

 The second photo shows the plant with its two stems about a month later.
 At this time, the annual stems have elongated, raising the whorl of foliage well above the ground.
 This is the "hosta on a stick" phase.
 The plants remain like this for weeks, seemingly inactive.
 But if you look carefully at the center of the leaf whorl, you will see the slowly differentiating inflorescence.
 The inflorescence may eventually extend upward another two or three feet.

 Cardiocrinum giganteum is native to the Himalayas east to Myanmar (Burma) and China.
 Photos 1-2 were taken by Jane McGary in northwestern Oregon of plants originating from a Chadwell collection in the early 1990s.
 Planted in rich humus soil and well fertilized, the original bulbs have produced a series of offsets with flowers most years, beginning 5 years after sowing.
 This species is intolerant of hot, sunny exposures, where the foliage is liable to burn.
+In the evenings, the flowers emit a heavy oriental, sweet but spicy scent.
 Photos 3-4 taken by Nhu Nguyen at the UC Botanical Garden show the seed pods and seeds of this species.
 Photo 5 by Pontus Wallstén shows a flowering size bulb.